-EXPLORATORY II

-8263 Semester
+EXPLORATORY II 8263 Grades 7-8 Semester

 Family and Consumer Sciences Exploratory II provides a foundation for managing individual, family, work, and community roles and responsibilities.
-In FACS Exploratory II, students focus on their individual development as well as their relationships and roles within the family unit.
+Students focus on their individual development as well as their relationships and roles within the family unit.
 They learn how to maintain their living and personal environments and to use nutrition and wellness practices.
 Students apply consumer and family resources, develop textile, fashion, and apparel concepts, and explore careers related to Family and Consumer Sciences.
 Time is provided for developing education and early childhood concepts and leadership skills.
+In this course students will complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.
+In this course students will also complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.